What's New & Noteworthy

 New Wedge Mountain Lodge & Spa

-New luxurious, fully serviced private retreat Wedge Mountain Lodge & Spa recently opened last fall in Whistler.
-The 12,000-square-foot lodge was thoughtfully crafted to fully accommodate a diverse range of groups from corporate retreats and weddings to intergenerational family getaways and intimate gatherings.
-Wedge Mountain Lodge boasts 10 meticulously appointed bedrooms to accommodate 20 guests and up to 50 for a reception, also offers a private spa facility with a sauna, steam room, gym, massage rooms, hot tubs, refreshing pools and more.
-The Lodge also offers a conference room, a state-of-the-art movie theatre, an impeccably curated wine cellar, poker and billiards room, a bar, and a dedicated children’s area.
+New luxurious, fully serviced private retreat Wedge Mountain Lodge & Spa recently opened in Whistler.
+The lodge was thoughtfully crafted to fully accommodate a diverse range of groups from corporate retreats and weddings to intergenerational family getaways and intimate gatherings.
+It boasts 10 meticulously appointed bedrooms to accommodate 20 guests and up to 50 for a reception, plus a private spa facility with a sauna, steam room, gym, massage rooms, hot tubs, refreshing pools and more.
+The Lodge also offers a conference room, a movie theatre, a wine cellar, poker and billiards room, a bar, and a dedicated children’s area.

 Arts and Culture